datakind/permanent-colandr-back/docs/dev-env-setup.md

 Now create a few environment variables needed by the app to configure itself and send emails. `COLANDR_APP_DIR` is the location of the `conservation-intl` directory on disk. `COLANDR_SECRET_KEY` acts like an app-wide password, so keep it secret, keep it safe, and keep it _strong_. `COLANDR_PASSWORD_SALT` is also like a password, used by the app when sending custom links in account registration confirmation emails. `COLANDR_MAIL_USERNAME` and `COLANDR_MAIL_PASSWORD` are the credentials for the email account that sends those emails.

 ```
+$ export COLANDR_FLASK_CONFIG="default"
 $ export COLANDR_APP_DIR="/path/to/conservation-intl"
 $ export COLANDR_SECRET_KEY="<YOUR_SECRET_KEY>"
 $ export COLANDR_PASSWORD_SALT="<YOUR_PASSWORD_SALT>"
 $ export COLANDR_MAIL_USERNAME="<AN_EMAIL_ADDRESS>"
 $ export COLANDR_MAIL_PASSWORD="<THE_CORRESPONDING_PASSWORD>"
 ```

+The `.env.example` file has these environment variables already written out.
+It may be convenient to copy this file, rename it to `.env`, set the desired variable values, then run `$ source .env`.

 ## Set Up Python 3